seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/4-Config-and-Infrastructure-Core.md

 ---

-# Next: Appendix 3 — External Service Adapters
+# Next: External Service Adapters

 We will implement: